Jonathan Wells (intelligent design advocate): The Politically Incorrect Guide to Darwinism and Intelligent Design

 In 2006, Wells published his second major book, The Politically Incorrect Guide to Darwinism and Intelligent Design, which was part of a series published by Regnery Publishing.
 The book was praised by Tom Bethell, author of The Politically Incorrect Guide to Science (2005), but was described by Reed A. Cartwright of The Panda's Thumb weblog as being "not only politically incorrect but incorrect in most other ways as well: scientifically, logically, historically, legally, academically, and morally."
 Cartwright also edited a chapter-by-chapter critique of the book.
 A quote from the book linking evolution to eugenics, abortion and racism appeared on Starbucks paper cups in 2007.

 HIV/AIDS denialism

 In 1991, Wells and his mentor Phillip E. Johnson signed an open letter which said in full:

 Wells and Johnson have been criticized, along with others, for their questioning of the scientific and medical consensus that HIV causes AIDS.
-In the Washington University Law Review, Matthew J. Brauer, Barbara Forrest, and Steven G. Gey faulted Wells, Johnson, and others for denying the HIV/AIDS connection and promoting denialism via a petition designed to garner publicity but which did not have any scientific support.
+In the Washington University Law Review, Matthew J. Brauer, Barbara Forrest, and Steven G. Gey faulted Wells, Johnson, and others for denying the HIV/AIDS connection and promoting denialism via a petition which did not have any scientific support.